Håfa adai! Welcome to Bookmarks & Armchairs!

 Week 5: Flex Day!

-If a book review must be postponed for a later day in the week or if a week must be skipped, it will be announced in the Upcoming Posts section below.
+If a book review must be postponed for a later day in the week, if a week must be skipped, or if I change my opinion of a book and revise a review, it will be announced in the Upcoming Posts section below.

 What You Will Find Here